- Written by Dr.Mehmet Demircioglu

 The first issue is not the number itself.
 It is the relationship between the number, the donor, the area to cover, and the patient’s future hair loss risk.

-Two patients can both hear 4500 grafts and leave with completely different outcomes.
+Two patients can both hear 4,500 grafts and leave with completely different outcomes.
 One may have strong hair caliber, stable loss, a realistic frontal plan, and enough donor depth for that session.
-The other may have finer hair, broader baldness, weaker donor density, and a much poorer safety margin.
+The other may have finer hair, broader baldness, limited donor density, and a much poorer safety margin.

-This is why I do not let the biggest number impress me.
-I want to know how that number was reached, what zone it is meant to improve, what density is being promised, and what will still be left in reserve if the patient needs more work later.
+The largest number is not what impresses me.
+I check how that number was reached, what zone it is meant to improve, what density is being promised, and what will still be left in reserve if the patient needs more work later.

-I also care about candidacy before I care about graft volume.
-Some men with advanced loss are still reasonable candidates for a meaningful improvement.
-Others are much safer if they first understand what makes someone a genuinely good candidate for a hair transplant instead of assuming that enough grafts can solve every pattern.
+Candidacy has to come before graft volume.
+Some patients with advanced loss are still reasonable candidates for a meaningful improvement.
+Others are safer if they first understand what makes someone a genuinely good candidate for a hair transplant instead of assuming that enough grafts can solve every pattern.

-A big session is not the same thing as a good plan.
-The best plan is the one that improves appearance without spending the donor recklessly.
+A big session is not the same thing as a strong plan.
+A strong plan improves appearance without spending the donor recklessly.

 How do I judge whether the donor can carry a large first session?